aristanetworks/anta/docs/contribution.md

 Contribution model is based on a fork-model.
 Don't push to aristanetworks/anta directly.
 Always do a branch in your forked repository and create a PR.

 To help development, open your PR as soon as possible even in draft mode.
-It helps other to know on what you are working on and avoid duplicate PRs.
+It helps others know what you are working on and avoid duplicate PRs.

 ## Create a development environment